dotnet/docs/docs/ai/get-started/dotnet-ai-overview.md

 # Develop .NET applications with AI features

-With .NET, you can use Artificial Intelligence (AI) to mimic human-like behavior and accomplish complex tasks in your applications - all using the tools, platforms, and services that are familiar to you.
+With .NET, you can use artificial intelligence (AI) to mimic human behavior and accomplish complex tasks in your applications&mdash;all using the tools, platforms, and services that are familiar to you.

 ## Why choose .NET to build AI applications?